netboxlabs/orb-agent/docs/backends/network_discovery.md

 | description  |  NetBox Description data to be added to discovered IP |

 ### Scope
-The scope defines a list of devices that can be accessed and pulled data.
+The scope defines a list of targets to be scanned.

 | Parameter | Type | Required | Description |
 |:---------:|:----:|:--------:|:-----------:|